-- GSK would like to see the health benefits of R&D achieved and applied to humans without the need for animals.
+- GSK would like to see the health benefits of research achieved and applied to humans without the need for animals.
 However, the journey towards this goal must always be driven by scientific evidence.
-Many factors must be considered, including different approaches and limitations across different therapy areas, indications, and drug modalities; further development, characterisation, validation, and refinement of new technologies; and how regulatory frameworks can facilitate use of alternative methods of research. - GSK is committed to the replacement, reduction, and refinement of animal studies (3Rs).
-We work to develop and validate experimental methods that can provide alternatives to the use of animals.
-Wherever possible, we use these alternatives. - For now, animal studies remain a small but vital part of our work.
-Currently, they are the only method that can show the effects of a potential new treatment or intervention in a complex living organism.
-Safety studies are required by regulatory authorities before approval of a compound in clinical trials or licensing of a new medicine for use in humans.
-Currently, not all safety considerations can be adequately answered in alternative models for several reasons which include the prolonged study time, the complexity and interdependence of the body systems involved, metabolic considerations of the materials being tested, and other logistical challenges that are not adequately assessed by non-animal methods. - GSK is fully committed to high standards of humane care and treatment for animals.
-Our internal company-wide policy defines expected practices for the care, welfare, and treatment of animals, irrespective of whether our studies are conducted in GSK facilities or by partner institutions.
+Many factors must be considered, including different approaches across different therapy areas and drug modalities; further development, characterisation, and refinement of new technologies; and how regulatory frameworks can facilitate use of alternative methods of research. - GSK is committed to the replacement, reduction, and refinement of animal studies (3Rs).
+We are actively engaged in efforts to develop and validate experimental methods that can provide alternatives to the use of animals in research.
+Wherever possible, we use these alternatives.
+More information can be found here. - For now, animal studies remain a small but vital part of our research.
+Currently, they are the only method that can show the effects of a potential new treatment or intervention in a complex living body.
+At the same time, worldwide regulatory authorities require safety studies in animals before they will approve the use of a compound in clinical trials or license a new medicine for use in humans. - GSK is fully committed to high standards of humane care and treatment for our animals.
+Our internal company-wide policy defines expected practices for the care, welfare, and treatment of research animals, irrespective of whether our studies are conducted in GSK facilities or by partner institutions.